graalvm/graal-languages-demos/graalpy/graalpy-oracledb-connect-guide/README.md

-# Oracle Database Local Connection (GraalPy + python-oracledb) Native Demo
+# Building a Standalone GraalPy Application with Oracle Database Connectivity

 This demo shows a small [Flask](https://flask.palletsprojects.com/) application running on **GraalPy** and connecting to a local [Oracle Database Free](https://www.oracle.com/database/free/get-started/) instance using the **python-oracledb** driver.